 Printable Lunch Box Ideas Sheet

-This list of lunch box ideas should help you get started packing a healthy school lunch.
-If you would like a printable copy of this sheet, you can sign up to receive my weekly newsletter.
-I’ll send you the password to my Resource Library where you can download and print a copy.
-You can post it on your refrigerator or keep it in your planner to help you on those days when you have no idea what to pack.
+You can post this list on your refrigerator or keep it in your planner to help you on those days when you have no idea what to pack.
 I try to pack at least 3 items from 3 different categories on this list, though some things like a sandwich cover two or more (bread-grain, sandwich meat-protein, lettuce-vegetable).

 Protein/Main Dish Choices